amirbarda/Instant3dit/README.md

 `pip install git+https://github.com/Stability-AI/generative-models.git` \
 (**Note**: installing flash-attn may take a while) \
 locally clone geoLRM: `git clone git@github.com:alibaba-yuanjing-aigclab/GeoLRM.git` \
-and replace Path/to/geoLRM in the default argument for geoLRM_path with the path to the geoLRM folder
+and replace Path/to/geoLRM in the default argument for geoLRM_path with the path to the geoLRM folder. \
+To test run `demo_3dgs.sh`
 ## TODO:
 - [ ] adaptive remeshing pipeline
 - [ ] texturing pipeline